jace-ys/lab-automation/docs/development.md

 ## Local Mocks

-To enable rapid prototyping without the need for hooking up the lab automation system to edge devices and actual hardware, mock implementations that imitate the behaviour of the underlying integrations are provided.
+To enable rapid prototyping without the need for hooking up ULAS to edge devices and actual hardware, mock implementations that imitate the behaviour of the underlying integrations are provided.

 #### `external.chibio-server`